mkurapov/spotify-preview-widget/README.md

  </head>

 <body>
-    <div id="SPWidget"></div> //elements will be added to this div
+    <div class="SPWidget" id="myWidget"></div> //elements will be added to this div, make sure to specify class="SPWidget" to get styles
 </body>

   <script type="text/javascript">
      var widget = new SPWidget({
-          songId: 'enter song id here',
+          songId: *enter song id here*,
-          primaryColor: 'enter css color here' //optional, will default to blue }).start();
+          primaryColor: *enter css color here* //optional, will default to blue,
+          element: *enter the element id to hook widget to*  //example: '#myWidget' as shown above.
+Will default to "SPWidget".
+      }).start();
   </script>
 </html>